Why sustainable schools?

 - Irina Bokova, Director-General of UNESCO.

-Schools hold the key to sustainable transformation in crucial ways:
+Schools hold the key to a sustainable future in crucial ways:

 -